Stilfontein Tragedy Sparks Outrage: MACUA, ATM and SAFTU Demand Accountability for Miners' Deaths

 In an official press release, ATM described the rescue operations as necessary in response to a man-made crisis created by the African National Congress and Democratic Alliance-led government.

-ATM pointed out that the government’s refusal to do something about the country’s porous borders created an environment conducive for criminal activities and allowed people to view South Africa as a haven for looters.
+ATM pointed out that the government’s refusal to do something about the country’s porous borders created an environment conducive to criminal activities and allowed people to view South Africa as a haven for looters.
+The statement read:

 “The ATM expresses deep concern regarding the ongoing illegal mining activities and the associated crises arising from ineffective governance and border control.